rabihkodeih/leadbook/README.md

       ...
     ]

-A convinient script can as well be used:
+A convenient script can as well be used:

     bash run_company_index.sh